Pupil Premium Grant

 This funding is allocated for children who are Looked after by the Local Authority (CLA) and for every child who is registered for Free School Meals.
-Please see Parkwood's Pupil Premium Grant statement for how we plan to spend the funding for this year.
+Please see below for Parkwood's Pupil Premium Grant statements for how we plan to spend the funding for this year.

 Purpose of Pupil Premium, as detailed by the DfE